pbloem/peterbloem.nl/blog/pca-2.md

 Let's start by reviewing what a covariance matrix is.
 When we talk about one-dimensional data, we often discuss the variance: a measure for how spread out the numbers are.
 We can think of this as a measure of _predictability_.
 The more spread out the points are the more difficult it is to predict where a randomly sampled point might be.
 If the variance is very small, we know any point is very likely to be near 0.
 If it's very large, we are less sure.

-The analogue for $\bc{m}$-dimensional data, like our data matrix $\X$ is the covariance matrix.
+The covariance matrix is the analogue for $\bc{m}$-dimensional data, like our data $\X$.
 It tells us not just how spread out the points are along the axes (the variance of each feature) but also how spread out the points of one feature are, given the value of another feature.
 Consider the following 2D dataset:

 <figure class="narrow centering">
 <img src="/images/pca/covariance.svg" class="three-quarters"/>